RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale: Results

 \subsection{Tier 2 Tasks - Complex Clinical Outcomes Labeling based on Structured and Unstructured patient data}

-\paragraph{Mandibular Osteoradionecrosis (ORN) in Head-and-Neck Patients:} Among 233 head-and-neck patients evaluated for ORN, RadOnc-GPT initially achieved an accuracy of 84.5\%, with high recall (88.2\%) but lower precision (48.4\%).
+\paragraph{Mandibular Osteoradionecrosis (ORN) in HNC Patients:} Among 233 HNC patients evaluated for ORN, RadOnc-GPT initially achieved an accuracy of 84.5\%, with high recall (88.2\%) but lower precision (48.4\%).
 After adjudication by an independent radiation oncologist, overall accuracy significantly improved to 95.2\%.
 The adjudication process revealed that of the 36 initial discrepancies (32 false positives, 4 false negatives):

 \begin{itemize} \item 25 cases (69\%) were previously unrecognized ground-truth errors, primarily due to outdated or incorrectly documented clinical information. \item 7 discrepancies were confirmed as genuine model errors. \item 4 cases were indeterminate due to insufficient evidence, and were excluded from final analysis. \end{itemize}